 If you really have concerns about durability, you might be better off going for the ChargeCard.
 It sits in the safety of my wallet until needed, so no risk of any damage there.

 Nomad has now officially launched their products here in the UK and they’re available at Amazon UK priced at around £20.
 So you can now order a Nomad ChargeKey or ChargeCard with no fear of extra delivery and customs charges pushing up the cost.

-Overall, I really like both of these USB phone-charging adapters and have already recommended them to friends and family.
+Overall, to conclude my review, I’d have to say that I really like both of these Nomad USB phone-charging adapters (particularly the ChargeKey) and have already recommended them to friends and family.